Prominent anti-vaxxer and comedian Jim Carrey plays the most hideous Ebenezer Scrooge yet in Robert Zemeckis’ 2009 CGI fucksterpiece.

 No time for talk!
 Scrooge and a nearby rat are attacked with a hammer.
 Old Joe uproots his floors as both cackle in glee.

-This is the only adaptation where we see the young couple grateful that Scrooge died so they don’t have to repay their debts.
+This is the only adaptation of Chradvent where we see the part from the book with the young couple grateful that Scrooge died so they don’t have to repay their debts.

 Things that this film does that I like #2: The Future ghost slowly reveals Scrooge’s name and death date on the gravestone in time with the music.
-It’s very tense, even if the rest of the scene is over complicated with way too much CGI action nonsense.
+It’s very tense, even if the rest of the scene is over complicated with CGI action nonsense.

 Scrooge wakes up redemption blah blah blah.
 The only things to note here are that Scrooge sends both the poultrer AND the boy outside his window off to deliver the turkey to the Cratchits.
 Why?
 That poor boy doesn’t live anywhere near Camden Town.